8 CRMs Leveraging AI in 2025

 Pricing: Free plan available, paid plans from $15/user/month Learn More: hubspot.com/products/crm/ai-crm

-6. Zoho CRM with Zia - Comprehensive AI at Competitive Pricing
+6. Zoho CRM - Comprehensive AI at Competitive Pricing

 Best for: Cost-conscious businesses seeking full-featured CRM with AI capabilities